 In 1985, Helaine’s life took an unpredictable turn when her husband’s career brought her family to Potomac, Maryland.
 For all eight years of the Clinton Presidency, she was a White House volunteer for Tipper and Al Gore, and continues to be a passionate advocate for public service and women & children’s issues.

 Because Helaine believes strongly in “giving back,” she has worked on several non-profit boards and, in 1998, founded The SunDial Foundation, Inc., which benefited our most vulnerable women, children and families for 20 years.
 She also created Project PJs, offering new books, bears and pajamas to under-served children in the community.
 Now, the Helaine and Ronald Mario Fund continues to support some 40 charities.
-All royalties from book sales go to programs that support reading programs and the well-being of children and families.
+All royalties from book sales go to programs that support reading, music, art, nutrition and scholarship programs for children and families

 Helaine and her husband, Ron, now spend their time in Arlington, Virginia—where she continues her advocacy work—and Cape May, New Jersey.